pkmn/engine/docs/PROTOCOL.md

 The [`pkmn-debug`](../README.md#pkmn-debug) tool exists to decode the binary battle and log data and render HTML to power a [human-readable debug UI](https://pkmn.cc/debug.html).
-The tool expects the following debug information to be provided to it by a binary with `-Dtrace` enabled:
+The tool expects the following debug information to be provided to it by a binary with `-Dloh` enabled.

 #### Header